isyuck/tidal-party/README.md

 Patterns are passed 1:1 between twitch and Tidal, so whatever works in Tidal will (in theory) work from a twitch message.

+It's also a great way for a group of people to start learning Tidal without having to install anything (obviously you still have to have things installed).
+All you have to do is send folks a twitch.tv link and you're good to go.

 Twitch Message | Tidal Equivalent
 --- | ---
 `!t s "bd cp sn hh"` | `d1 $ s "bd cp sn hh"`